 Expect to swell and bruising that can last for up to 8 weeks following your surgery.
 Your breasts may appear stiff at first, but as your body heals and adjusts, the breasts will look more natural.

-You may have small scars after the procedure, but the talented, board-certified surgeons at Houston Plastic and Craniofacial Surgery have the experience necessary to minimize the scars under your breast or along your underarm.
+You may have small scars after the procedure, but the talented, board-certified and board-eligible surgeons at Houston Plastic and Craniofacial Surgery have the experience necessary to minimize the scars under your breast or along your underarm.

 How Can I Best Prepare For My Surgery?

 If you are a smoker, quitting smoking before your surgery can help improve how your body handles the procedure itself as well the speed and intensity of your recovery.
 Other ways to prepare for surgery include no heavy lifting (greater than five to ten pounds) and no sleeping on your chest/stomach until your plastic surgeon approves.